namallium/yalesites-project/docs/setup.md

 #### Package Personal Access Token

-Each environment that needs to pull @yalesites-org packages from GitHub needs to be authenticated using a "Personal Access Token".
+Each environment that needs to pull @namallium packages from GitHub needs to be authenticated using a "Personal Access Token".
 This only needs to be done once per-environment.

 - Go to `https://github.com/settings/tokens/new`
   - In the "Note" field add something like "YaleSites GitHub Packages"